-Two generalized GUI tools in particular work with a large variety of HDF (and netCDF) products: Panoply [64] and HDFView [63].
+Two generalized GUI tools in particular work with a large variety of netCDF and HDF products: Panoply [67] and HDFView [24].
 Thus, these are recommended for at least minimal testing of data products before their release to users.
 If a data product cannot be read (and ideally plotted) through these tools, it indicates serious problems in the product.
 Appendix C provides illustrations of these tools.
 In addition, it is helpful to test with tools that are in wide use by the target community for a data product, such as GIS tools for land processes products.
-In the yearly EOSDIS user survey for 2018, the tools mentioned by more than 10 users are included the following, in descending order of mentions:
+In the yearly EOSDIS user survey for 2018, the tools mentioned by more than 10 users are included in Table 4, in descending order of mentions: